 The Rhine Bioenergy Lab

-The Rhine was at the forefront of this field of investigation and continues to explore the frontiers of subtle energy research.
-With an expansion of the current bioenergy lab, the Rhine is looking beyond individuals who can purposely increase the emission of biophotons to explore the environment around the healers and the targets of their healing activities.
-In addition, other physiological factors are being measured to provide more information about how biophotons are associated with different states of mind or physiological activities.
+The Rhine is at the forefront of this field of investigation and continues to explore the frontiers of subtle energy research.
+With an expansion of the current bioenergy lab, the Rhine is looking beyond individuals who can purposely increase the emission of Ultra-weak Photon Emissions (UPEs) to explore the environment around the healers and the targets of their healing activities.
+In addition, other physiological factors are being measured to provide more information about how UPEs are associated with different states of mind or physiological activities.
 This is an ongoing project.
 Data collection began over 10 years ago, and the Rhine continues to explore the nature of the human subtle energy field.
-Biophoton research has become an important factor in biological studies of the mechanisms of healing and potential information transfer in the human body.
+Research in to UPEs (or biophotons) has become an important factor in biological studies of the mechanisms of healing and potential information transfer in the human body.

 RECENTLY COMPLETED PROJECTS